End-of-life challenges for the wind and solar energy sectors

 The findings revealed a range of potential challenges relating to:

-- The use of time-limited planning consents and inadequate decommissioning conditions
+- the use of time-limited planning consents and inadequate decommissioning conditions

-- An absence of policy detail for end-of-life applications
+- an absence of policy detail for end-of-life applications

-- Cases of poor community experience over the life of a scheme.
+- cases of poor community experience over the life of a scheme.

-Reader in Environmental Policy and Planning
+Professor in Environmental Policy and Planning